 The Oakville Arts Council is a not-for-profit charitable organization that was formed in November 1978.
 The Oakville Arts Council is a strong member-driven community arts council and has its roots in the community’s history of collaboratively creating and supporting a strong desire for arts and culture in Oakville.
 An early step occurred in 1973 when a collaboration of seven local performing arts groups came together to create a representative committee, the Performing Arts Development Group.
 By 1978 the need became clear for an effective umbrella organization to enable not only the performing arts but also a wider array of creative artists including writing and publishing, visual arts, cultural and heritage groups.

-Today, we consist of a membership of over 250 professional and community performing arts groups, arts businesses and individual artists in Heritage & Culture, Literary Arts, Performing Arts, Media Arts, and Visual Arts.
-Now in our 32nd year, the Oakville Arts Council continues to enable the success of arts and culture in the community and is the most comprehensive resource for Oakville’s ever-expanding list of arts and culture members and organizations.
+Today, we consist of a membership of over 200 professional and community performing arts groups, arts businesses and individual artists in Heritage & Culture, Literary Arts, Performing Arts, Media Arts, and Visual Arts.
+The Oakville Arts Council continues to enable the success of arts and culture in the community and is the most comprehensive resource for Oakville’s ever-expanding list of arts and culture members and organizations.

 The Oakville Arts Council's mission to cultivate the arts and enrich the creative life of Oakville focuses on our role as a community arts catalyst and leader.
 Therefore, the Oakville Arts Council seeks innovative community partnerships to strengthen the awareness and participation in our local Arts.
 We engage with the Town of Oakville, the Region of Halton, the Oakville Tourism Partnership, the Oakville Chamber of Commerce and local BIAs, Sheridan College, the Oakville Community Foundation and the local media, to enhance the communications and opportunities for our members and the Arts in Oakville.

-Over the years the Oakville Arts Council has helped groups like Monday Night @ the Movies, World of Threads, ArtWorks Oakville, West End Studio Theatre, RBC Festival of Classics and the Oakville Poetry Alliance to create structure for their organizations.
+Over the years the Oakville Arts Council has helped groups like Monday Night @ the Movies, World of Threads, ArtWorks Oakville, West End Studio Theatre and the Oakville Literary Alliance to create structure for their organizations.
 Services to artistic colleagues include dissemination of information, advice regarding resources (human, funding, information, space, governance etc.) and the involvement of professional artists in community projects.
 Success is measured by formal evaluation, attraction of new members, volunteer support, and municipal and provincial recognition and support.

 Each year, in partnership with the Town of Oakville, we offer workshop opportunities to our members.